10 Games 3-6 year olds, with ADHD and Dyslexia, can play!

 Describing objects (or fish) is a good way to expand your vocabulary.

-• The game teaches = Skills for turn taking, it helps kids practice giving away cards when asked (Many kids struggle with this), children learn to communicate with each other, and they learn the names of fish.
+• The game teaches = Skills for turn-taking, helps kids practice giving away cards when asked (Many kids struggle with this), and children learn to communicate, and learn the names of fish.

 • Game length = 10 -15 min.